 - Marking enemies with your eagle is little more than a tedious form of proximity-based pixel hunting, where the most effective solution is to do it from far away because then there’s fewer pixels to hunt to cover the entire enemy area.
 You can’t use your eagle inside caves, but if you use it before entering, it can still tag everything inside (if you pixel hunt well enough).

 - Some mini-games are too menu-driven, such as hunting cultists.
 The cult plays a major part in the overarching narrative, but you just get random cultist tips when you complete a quest or kill someone, allowing you to reveal the cultist in the menu and display their location on the map.
 Killing them is identical to killing anyone else, except for the icon over their head.
 It just feels like cheap padding.

-- Insert the points from my review of The Witcher 3, sections “The matter of size” (except copy-paste; locations feel more unique Odyssey) and “The matter of play”.
+- Insert the points from my review of The Witcher 3, sections “The matter of size” (except the copy-paste aspect; locations feel more unique in Odyssey) and “The matter of play”.

 Clearly this is not just about my recent a‑ha moment.

 Again, let me reiterate that Assassin’s Creed Odyssey is not a bad game.
 Many players will find it entertaining.
 I did, for a while.
 And even when it started to feel repetitive, the game still found a way to keep me playing (somewhat reluctantly) for a good while.
 (Though I’m not convinced that’s necessarily a good thing.)